Create dynamic documents

 To add an object:

-1. In the section where you want to create the object, select the part that you want to make into an object and click the Add object button.
+In the section where you want to create the object, select the relevant part and click the Add object button.

 Add conditions